 2. Bali is fairly small

-Another reason why solo travel in Bali is super easy is that Bali is that all of the places you’ll want to visit are pretty close together.
+Another reason why solo travel in Bali is super easy is that Bali is that all of the places you’ll want to visit are pretty close together, making it super easy to visit all of the major places in Bali in just a couple of weeks.

 The longest journey that I took in Bali was the two hour trip from Uluwatu to Ubud.
 I shared an Uber with a girl I met in a hostel and it was super cheap and convenient.